NIFTy-PPL/NIFTy/README.md

     git clone https://gitlab.mpcdf.mpg.de/ift/NIFTy.git
     git checkout NIFTy_4

-### Installation via pip
+### Installation

-It is possible to simply install NIFTy with its mandatory dependencies via the command

-    pip install --user git+https://gitlab.mpcdf.mpg.de/ift/NIFTy.git@NIFTy_4
+In the following, we assume a Debian-based distribution.
+For other distributions, the "apt" lines will need slight changes.

-The optional dependencies can be installed via
+NIFTy4 and its mandatory dependencies can be installed via:
+    sudo apt-get install git libfftw3-dev python  python-pip  python-dev pip install --user git+https://gitlab.mpcdf.mpg.de/ift/NIFTy.git@NIFTy_4

+(Note: if you encounter problems related to pyFFTW, make sure that you are using a pip-installed pyFFTW package!
+Some distributions are unfortunately shipping an incorrectly configured pyFFTW package, which does not cooperate with the installed FFTW3 libraries)

+Plotting support is added via:
+    pip install --user matplotlib

+Support for spherical harmonic transforms is added via:
+    pip install --user git+https://gitlab.mpcdf.mpg.de/ift/pyHealpix.git

+MPI support is added via:
+    sudo apt-get install openmpi-bin libopenmpi-dev
     pip install --user mpi4py

+Scipy-based minimizers are enabled via:
-    pip install --user git+https://gitlab.mpcdf.mpg.de/ift/pyHealpix.git
+    pip install --user scipy

+### Installation for Python 3

+If you want to run NIFTy with Python 3, you need to make the following changes to the instructions above:

+- in all `apt-get` commands, replace `python-*` by `python3-*`
+- in all `pip` commands, replace `pip` by `pip3`

 ### Running the tests

 In oder to run the tests one needs two additional packages:

-    pip install --user nose parameterized
+    pip install --user nose parameterized coverage

 Afterwards the tests (including a coverage report) can be run using the following command in the repository root: